Ferry: India

 India's ro-ro ferry service between Ghogha and Dahej was inaugurated on 22 October 2017.
-It aims to connect South Gujarat and Saurashtra currently separated by 360 km of roadway to 31 km of ferry service.
+It connects South Gujarat and Saurashtra, separated by 360 km of roadway, with a 31 km ferry service.
 It is a part of the larger Sagar Mala project.

 Water transport in Mumbai consists of ferries, hovercraft, and catamarans, operated by various government agencies as well as private entities.
-The Kerala State Water Transport Department (SWTD), operating under the Ministry of Transport, Government of Kerala, India regulates the inland navigation systems in the Indian state of Kerala and provides inland water transport facilities.
+The Kerala State Water Transport Department (SWTD), operating under the Ministry of Transport, Government of Kerala, India regulates the inland navigation systems in the Indian state of Kerala.
 It stands for catering to the passenger and cargo traffic needs of the inhabitants of the waterlogged areas of the Districts of Alappuzha, Kottayam, Kollam, Ernakulam, Kannur and Kasargode.
-SWTD ferry service is also one of the most affordable modes to enjoy the beauty of the scenic Kerala backwaters.
+SWTD ferry service is also one of the most affordable modes to enjoy the Kerala backwaters.

-Ferry operates between Port Blair, Havelock & Neil Islands in the Andaman Islands while Boat Operates For Ross Island, North Bay, Elephanta Beach, Red Skin, Jolly Bouy.
-Ferries and catamarans are operated by Green Ocean, Makruzz, ITT Majestic, Nautika.
+In the Andaman Islands, ferries operates between Port Blair, Havelock and Neil Islands.